 |1971||discovered by the Speleological Society of the Marche C.A.I. from Ancona.|

-|1974||opened to the public.|
+|01-SEP-1974||opened to the public.|

 After the cave was discovered, it was rather immediately developed.
 This was done very careful and the lighting was set up by the well-known set designer Cesarini from Senigallia.
-A bit strange is the repeated use of blue light, which is rather unusual.
+A bit strange is the repeated use of blueish light, which is rather unusual.
 Normally coloured light in caves is kitschy.
 But the extremely bright formations get a really bright shine with this blueish light.

 The visit to the cave starts at Genga Statione, about two kilometers from the cave entrance.
 Here is the "bigletteria" (ticket office) and the parking lot.
 When you paid for your ticket, you have to wait for the bus.
 Of course, if you prefer to walk, it is only two kilometers, about half an hour, and there is a well prepared path with modern art and sulfuric springs for the last kilometre, from San Vittorio to the cave entrance.
 Also the gorge is quite impressive.
 The reason for this is simply that there is absolutely no room for more than a single bus stop in front of the artificial entrance, because of the gorge.

 The artificial entrance tunnel brings the visitors into a huge chamber with big stalagmites in the middle, looking like dwarfs in this enormous void.
 This is Abisso Ancona (Ancona Abyss), named by the speleologists from Ancona.
 The natural entrance to the cave is much higher up the limestone cliff and the passage behind this entrance meets this hall at the ceiling.
 The explorers had to abseil an 80 m drop into the vast, dark chamber, where normal caving light was not able to even show a glimpse of the wall.
 So after leaving the shaft of the first few meters, they were hanging in the darkness, right in the middle of nowhere.
 The first of the group had no way to see the floor, until he hit it.
 And of course, after each expedition, they had to climb up the rope again.
 So, from their view, this definitely was an abyss.
-Todays visitor would say it is a huge hall, as he enters it at the bottom.
+Today's visitor would say it is a huge chamber, as he enters it at the bottom.

 After leaving the Ancona Abyss, the visitor enters a main passage of the cave with enormous amounts of speleothems.
 In the Sala delle candeline, a number of rather small, slim and pure white stalagmites stands in a calm cave lake.
 At the bottom, the formations are covered with dogtooth spar, calcite crystals that grew in thousands of years under water in a clear, absolutely undisturbed cave lake.
 The upper boundary of the crystals is absolutely horizontal, as it marks the water level of this ancient lake.
 The crystals grow only under water, so all growth stops immediately at the surface of the water.

 Some of those pure lakes still exist, and the calcite crystals are still growing.
 Others are mostly dry, but horizontal layers of crystals mark the original water level.
-And what looks like a plain floor, is only a thin crust of calcite, so fragile it would break in if touched by a human foot.
+And what looks like a plain floor, is only a thin crust of calcite, so fragile it would break in, if touched by a human foot.